BoomBidiBuyBuy/apscheduler-mcp-server/README.md

 }
 ```

-Notes:
+> [!NOTE]
-- **Endpoints** are examples; use your actual MCP service URLs.
+> - **Endpoints** are examples; use your actual MCP service URLs.
-- If you enable the worker strategy, the plan is forwarded to the worker MCP tool and executed there; ensure that worker supports referencing previous action outputs if you rely on placeholders in later actions.
+> - If you enable the worker strategy, the plan is forwarded to the worker MCP > tool and executed there; ensure that worker supports referencing previous action outputs if you rely on placeholders in later actions.

 ## Installation